RowerStudios/grace_gd/TOS.md

 If you notice something's off or not quite right, just let us know and we'll fix it.
 You can get in touch with us by sending an email to **darrosp21028@gmail.com** or by joining our community on Discord at <https://discord.gg/DRGyydFuxb>.
 We're always here to help and want to make sure everything runs smoothly and securely.

-When you want to report someone for doing something wrong, it's a good idea to have some proof to back up what you're saying.
-If you make a fake report or do it just to hurt someone on purpose, you could get in trouble too.
-It's always better to be honest and have evidence to support your claim, so you can avoid any problems that might come up.

 ## Changes to these terms